invinst/invisible-flow/readme.md

 Setup:
 1. Download [Conda](https://docs.conda.io/projects/conda/en/latest/) as miniconda (Conda + virtual environment) or as Anaconda (Conda + virtual environment + a ton of packages)
 1. Run `conda env create -f environment.yml`

-To activate the environment, run `conda activiate invisible-flow-env`
+1. Activate the environment by runing `conda activiate invisible-flow-env`
+1. Import and swtich project interpreter to Python 3.7 (invisible-flow) in the IDE.